TarasGit/charactersGame/Readme.md

 # TrinamixGame
-This is a game which ...
+This is a game where a hero fights and an orc or a dragon.

 ## Usage
+Use 1 to attack dragon and 2 to attack orc.
+You can type asynchronously the numbers to the input.

 ## Tests

 ## Requirements

-  * google tests
+  * google test
   * cmake